pbayer/DiscreteEventsCompanion.jl/docs/src/examples/queue_mmc_sm.md

 end
 ```

-We setup our global constants, the simulation environment, the Actors and the arrivals process and run:
+We setup our global constants, the simulation environment, the actors and the arrivals process and run:

 ```julia
 Random.seed!(8710)          # set random number seed for reproducibility